SmartEngines/Smart-Code-Engine-SDK/README.md

 There are three types of bank cards: `embossed`, `indent`, `freeform`.
 `embossed` defines bank cards with embossed data pattern.
 `indent` defines bank cards with intent-printed data pattern.
-`freeform` defines bank cards with flat-designed data pattern, where data of interestb may be located anywhere in the card.
+`freeform` defines bank cards with flat-designed data pattern, where data of interest may be located anywhere in the card.
 By default all these types are enabled.
 The types of recognized bank cards could be explicitly specified using the corresponding session option:
 ```c++